gear-foundation/whitepaper/docs/conclusion.md

 ## Acknowledgments

 Many thanks to all of the reviewers and proof-readers.
-In particular, Pavel Salas, Dave Bean, Peter Volynskiy, Jack Dolby… Thanks to all for contributing ideas and support.
+In particular, Pavel Salas, Dave Bean, Peter Volynskiy, Jack Dolby.
+Thanks to all for contributing ideas and support.

 ## References